What Are Microinteractions? Benefits & Best Practices for Using Microinteractions

 Sticking to these two principles should ensure that your animations don’t distract users from the rest of your site’s elements.
 Plus, it’ll make your users’ lives easier.

 Cascading Stylesheets (CSS) is a language that enables you to style your HTML documents.
-Moreover, its most recent versions also provide you with the option to animate your elements, and that’s exactly what we’re looking for.
+Moreover, its most recent versions also provide you with the option to add microinteractions to your site by adding animation to certain elements.

 Keep in mind that while there are plenty of languages you can use to get the job done, CSS is the easiest of them to learn.
 Plus, most modern browsers support its latest versions, and you can get a lot done with it without slowing down your site.